-- Approach Sisters from the front. - Introduce yourself. - Call the Sister by her title "Sister" and her first name, or simply "Sister" or by the name that she has requested that you use for her. - Initiate conversations with a greeting and a pleasant smile. - Speak clearly and maintain good eye contact. - Be at the same level as the Sister you are talking to whenever possible. - Be aware and sensitive to any disabilities or impairments Sisters might have. - Be patient.
+- Approach Sisters from the front. - Introduce yourself. - Call the Sister by her title "Sister" and her first name, or simply "Sister" or by the name that she has requested that you use for her. - Initiate conversations with a greeting and a pleasant smile. - · Speak clearly and maintain good eye contact. - Be at the same level as the Sister you are talking to whenever possible. - Be aware and sensitive to any disabilities or impairments Sisters might have. - Be patient.
 Always treat Sisters with respect.
-Allow Sisters time to respond and to move slowly. - · Keep conversations pleasant, uplifting, and appropriate.
+Allow Sisters time to respond and to move slowly. - Keep conversations pleasant, uplifting, and appropriate. - If visiting in a Sister's room, the door must remain open.
+Find a chair to use if you wish to sit.